-- For “OSP Closed Award” holds, you must either contact Sponsored Programs to reopen the Award or enter a new valid Award on your PO. .
+- For “OSP Closed Award” holds, you must contact Sponsored Programs by emailing firstname.lastname@example.org to reopen the award and/or extend the award close date or enter a new valid PTA on your PO.
+Failure to act will charge the transaction to your departmental suspense account and you must alert OSP if a sponsored research award is involved.
 After correcting the issue, submit an Invoice Correction Form so AP knows to re-enter your invoice.
 You should contact Sponsored Programs with questions.

 If you have problem invoices in some other category and are unsure how to resolve them, please let us know.
 We are eager to work with you on these problems.